hcnoh/rl-collection-pytorch/README.md

 This repository is a collection of reinforcement learning algorithms: Policy-Gradient, Actor-Critic, Trust Region Policy Optimization.
 (More algorithms will be added soon...)

-In this repository, [OpenAI Gym](https://gym.openai.com/) environments such as `CartPole-v0`, `BipedalWalker-v3` are used.
+In this repository, [OpenAI Gym](https://gym.openai.com/) environments such as `CartPole-v0`, `Pendulum-v0`, and `BipedalWalker-v3` are used.
 You need to install them before running this repository.

 ### The results of CartPole environment